agjacome/fp-scala-dlm-workshop/04_transformations/slides.md

 sum(Cons(1, Cons(42, Cons(100, Nil)))) // => 143
 ```

-This is a pure function, as it does not produce any observable effect
+This can be considered a pure function by its clients, as it does not produce
+any observable effect

 ---